newky2k/MessageBus/component/GettingStarted.md

 	MessageBus.Default.Register(newEvHandler);

-You can then deregister an event handler or simple clear all handlers for a specific EventId
+You can then deregister an event handler or simply clear all handlers for a specific EventId

 	using DSoft.Messaging;